AndreRudolph/impulsephp-doc/docs/controller.md

 Important note: A property of a Controller that is expected to be wired up by id with a component only works if the component has already been created previousely.

-<h6><a name="wiring-by-pagehandler">Using page handler</a></h6>
+<h6><a name="get-component-method">getComponent method</a></h6>

-If you do not want to have components injected into properties automatically and rather instead prefer to retrieve them explicitly, you might want to checkout the page
+If you do not want to have components injected into properties automatically and rather instead prefer to retrieve them explicitly.
+For this purpose, the AbstractController class provides a convenient method to retrieve a component by it's id.

 <h5><a id="load-views">Load views</a></h5>